kaikue/KittenBoat/README.md

 			- ✔ push rocks into matching pattern as inaccessible part
 			- sokobans
 				- fill in middle hole first to make path to right one
+				- fill in certain order- closest blocks off farthest so need to do farthest first
+				- open up path around + intersection bottleneck
+				- block yourself in & reset to get out
 			- ✔ push rock across 1 tile corner from boat
 			- ✔ talk to rock NPC next to hole multiple times
 			- ✔ facilitate npc romance